Today I want to share 12 tips that have been really useful for me to calm my anxiety in everyday life.

 Especially if you have no control over the situation that causes the anxiety like for example an upcoming appointment with your doctor or the dentist.

 So focus your attention somewhere else for a while and recharge it with something positive.

 Watch a couple of episodes of your favorite sit-com or TV-series.
 Browse your favorite social media feeds.
-Have relaxing or upbeat night out with friends.
+Have relaxing or upbeat evening with friends.

 Do something that takes your mind off the situation that causes anxiety, even if it is just for a few hours.

 After that recharge you will not only likely feel better but you will also be in a better headspace and at a higher energy level to handle and think about the anxious situation.

 5. Don’t forget to eat.